 Although research has a lot to say about how to foster academic resilience, encouraging student voice - which an abundance of research shows to have a positive effect on school success - has been largely overlooked (Mager & Nowak, 2012; McNulty & Quaglia, 2007; Mitra, 2004).
 This ASCD Express article looks at how student voice and academic success are inextricably linked - even among students from challenged backgrounds.

 Student engagement is a much discussed topic in schools today.
 Engaged students are more likely to be academically motivated and to enjoy success in their classes.
 Published in the American Secondary Education Journal (Volume 41, Number 3, Summer 2013), this article focuses specifically on how engagement works in the classroom as a function of the interactions between students, teachers, and the class content.
+Click the image to the left to download the article.

 This is a commentary draft of the paper presented by Dr. Matthew J. Bundick at the American Educational Research Association (AERA) 2012 Conference in Vancouver, BC, Canada.
+Click the image to the left to download the article.

 Focused on Student Success: A Five-Year Research Study on Models, Networks, and Policies to Support and Sustain Rigor and Relevance for ALL Students

 The Successful Practices Network, the International Center for Leadership in Education, and the Council of Chief State School Officers, with support from the Bill and Melinda Gates Foundation, embarked on a five-year high school initiative to identify, analyze, enrich, and disseminate the nation's most successful schoolwide practices and policies as a way to achieve a rigorous and relevant curriculum for all students, with a particular focus on classroom instruction and effective learning.
 The Quaglia Institute for Student Aspirations partnered with this group in 2009-10 to provide research support for the initiative, as presented in this report.
+Click the image to the left to download the article.

 This article, published in ASCD's Educational Leadership, examines how students' views about their opportunities in school and about student-teacher relationships correlate with students' levels of motivation, effort, and achievement.
 After analyzing survey responses, the authors conclude that the "opportunity gap" some students face has three key elements: the expectations gap, the relationships gap, and the participation gap.